-Using the LAN Interconnect Window You can do the following management tasks from the LAN Interconnect (or Expanded View) window: • Create a LAN segment.
-Connect a module to a LAN segment. • Disconnect a module from a LAN segment. • Delete a LAN segment.
-Modify some of a network segment's characteristics.
-Expand the LAN Interconnect window • Configure a module's ports between the front panel and the backplane. • Logically group some of a module's backplane ports and treat them as a single connection.
-Reference Please see Backplane LAN Segments in Chapter 7 for instructions about accessing this window.
+Using the LAN Interconnect Window

+You can do the following management tasks from the LAN Interconnect (or Expanded View) window:

+- Create a LAN segment.

+- Connect a module to a LAN segment.

+- Disconnect a module from a LAN segment.

+- Delete a LAN segment.

+- Modify some of a network segment's characteristics.

+- Expand the LAN Interconnect window.

+- Configure a module's ports between the front panel and the backplane.

+- Logically group some of a module's backplane ports and treat them as a single connection.

+Please see Backplane LAN Segments in Chapter 8 for instructions about accessing this window.
 Chapter 1 also explains how to use the HUBwatch Help to get step-by-step instructions for any of these tasks.

-Introduction The following example configuration shows you how you might use HUBwatch to create LAN segments and connect repeater modules to them.
-Configuration 1 Figure This figure shows how you configure repeaters on the LAN segments.
+The following example configuration shows you how you might use HUBwatch to create LAN segments and connect repeater modules to them.

+This figure shows how you configure repeaters on the LAN segments.

-Configuration 1 This figure shows a mix of 90-series and 900-series repeaters.
-Description This configuration shows how you can integrate 90-series repeaters into the DEChub 900MS network environment.
+This figure shows a mix of 90-series and 900-series repeaters.
+This configuration shows how you can integrate 90-series repeaters into the DEChub 900MS network environment.
 By default, this hub connects 90-series repeaters to its dedicated ThinWire Ethernet LAN segment.
 You cannot change these connections (as denoted by the solid black connector).

 In a similar way, the DEChub 900MS connects backplane port 1 of 900-series repeaters to the dedicated Ethernet LAN segment.
 You can, however, use the LAN Interconnect window to disconnect port 1, but you cannot connect it to any of the flexible Ethernet LAN segments.
 The remaining backplane ports of 900-series repeaters are flexible channel ports.
 They are not connected by default and you can connect them to any of the flexible Ethernet LAN segments (also referred to as "backplane Ethernet LAN segments").
 You cannot connect these ports to the dedicated ThinWire Ethernet LAN segment.
 HUBwatch does not let you connect repeater ports 1 and 2 to the same type of LAN segments because each port supports a different network technology.
 When you use the flexible channel port over port 1 for network communications you reduce the number of hops by 50 percent, minimizing the number of repeater hops in the network configuration.

+Extended LAN

-Extended LAN Notice that by connecting port 1 of a DECrepeater 900TM to the dedicated ThinWire Ethernet LAN segment, all 90-series repeaters installed in the hub gain access to the flexible LAN segment to which repeater port 2 is connected.
+Notice that by connecting port 1 of a DECrepeater 900TM to the dedicated ThinWire Ethernet LAN segment, all 90-series repeaters installed in the hub gain access to the flexible LAN segment to which repeater port 2 is connected.
 In effect, the two LAN segments become an extended LAN.
-Caution Do not disconnect the IP services from a LAN segment if the Network Management Station uses that segment to reach the IP services module.
-For more information on IP services, see DEChub 900MS Manager IP Address in Chapter 2.